Patriots Mailbag: Assessing New England's Playoff Chances After 3-4 Start - CLNS Media

 The post-Thanksgiving schedule starts tough with the Titans (home) and a showdown with the division-leading Bills in Buffalo on a Monday night.
 But three out of their last four are against the Colts, Jaguars, and Dolphins, with their bye week coming in Week 14.

-On the one hand, the Patriots aren’t in a position to take any opponent lightly, and they’ll need to win at least seven of their last nine games to have a chance at a postseason berth.
+On the one hand, the Patriots aren’t in a position to take any opponent lightly, and they’ll need to win at least seven of their last ten games to have a chance at a postseason berth.

 But the path exists because there are several winnable games in the back-half of their schedule, especially with the way things are trending.